- Requirements for a Diploma of College Studies (DCS)

 At the discretion of the Commandant of RMC Saint Jean, the student in this situation may resume the semester.
 If the student does not receive permission from the Commandant, he is definitely excluded from the ROTP.

-At the end of the fall semester, final decisions for a First year student are made jointly by RMC and RMC Saint Jean Faculty Boards.
+At the end of the fall semester, final decisions for a First year student are made jointly by RMC and RMC Saint Jean Faculty Councils.

 At the end of the winter semester, final decisions for a First year student intending to continue at RMC will be made by the Council of Deans of that institution.

-At the end of the winter semester, the final decisions for a First year student who will continue his studies at RMC Saint Jean belong to the Faculty Board of that institution.
+At the end of the winter semester, the final decisions for a First year student who will continue his studies at RMC Saint Jean belong to the Faculty Council of that institution.

 No student from Canadian Military Colleges may repeat more than one year, unless there are exceptional circumstances.